Bachelor of Applied Science (BASc)

 The course-based Master of Engineering (MEng) program is designed for engineering graduates who want to advance their careers with enhanced technical and management knowledge.

-The Master of Resource Engineering Management (MREM) is a one-year, intensive, professional Master’s program that equips industry specialists with the skills and perspective needed to lead and deliver complex, cross-discipline projects and operational results in natural resource industries.
-(First offering in 2017.)
+The Master of Engineering Leadership (MEL) is a 12-month, full-time professional Masters program that equips industry specialists with the skills and perspective needed to lead and deliver complex, cross-discipline projects and operational results in natural resource industries.
+This program is suited to students who wish to pursue their education in Resource Engineering Management beyond the undergraduate level, but who do not wish to pursue a thesis research program.
+(First offering in 2018, pending final approval by the Ministry of Advanced Education.)

 Gain Valuable Experience